sei-international/LEAPMacro.jl/docs/src/pest-calib.md

 The practical consequence of PEST's flexibility is that its input files can be challenging to build, update, and modify for use in later projects.
 The `pest.jl` script makes the process much easier for LEAP-Macro applications.
 The configuration file for the `pest.jl` script, `pest_config.yml`, includes options specific to LEAP-Macro while offering a subset of the PEST options.

 !!! tip "Editing the PEST input files"
-    The `pest.jl` script does not prevent you from using the full range of PEST's capabilities.
-The script pre-fills many PEST parameters with reasonable values.
+    The `pest.jl` script pre-fills many PEST parameters with reasonable values.
 Once the PEST input files are created, you are free to edit the PEST input files and assign different values to the pre-filled parameters.
 You can then run PEST by hand.

 The `pest.jl` program has several command-line options.
 Each option has a default.
 The options and their defaults are:
 ```